JanVogelsang/Neuro/Nervous system/Central nervous system/Functions/somatosensation.md

 Bats can detect the warmth of the animal from about a half a foot away using their nose leaf.

+### Pit vipers

+Pit vipers have a heat sensitive organ between their eyes and nostrils, which allows them to respond to temperature changes as small as 0.002 degrees Celsius.

 ## Magnetosensation

+Magnetosensation is the ability to detect magnetic fields.

 ### Migratory birds